Klocman/Bulk-Crap-Uninstaller/CONTRIBUTING.md

 # How to suggest a new feature
 The same as bug report.
 Well-explained suggestions are preferred.

+# How to donate
+Check [README.md](README.md) or main window of BCUninstaller for the donate link.
+Only donate using the official donate links.

 # How to help translate
 Translations are stored in .resx files (almost all except for Resources.resx).
 It's suggested to use the [ResxTranslator](https://github.com/HakanL/resxtranslator) to translate these files.
 It will save you a lot of work.
 Most if not all of translators here use it.